Day 1: Monday, July 29, 2019

 - Dr. Louis Stodieck, Research Professor, University of Colorado Boulder, Director, BioServe Space Technologies (moderator)

-- Nabarun Chakraborty, Integrative Systems Biology Program, U.S. Army Center for Environmental Health Research
+- Nabarun Chakraborty, Research Manager, United States Army Center for Environmental and Health Research (USACEHR)/ Geneva Foundation

 - Dr. Alessandro Grattoni, Chair and Professor, Department of Nanomedicine, The Houston Methodist Research Institute